gberenfield/ring-wicked-pdf/README.md

 To render a page as a pdf, simply call `(wicked/as-pdf [contents])` with the full html contents to render with wkhtmltopdf.

+NB: Resources (css/images) default to "resources/public/" path in the main directory of your web app.

+You can optionally pass in another resources directory.
+`(wicked/as-pdf [contents your-resource-subdir])`

 ###Compojure Example
 The following route renders `/pdf` directly as a pdf.